mrdoob/three.js/threejs/lessons/threejs-post-processing-3dlut.md

 TOC: Applying a LUT File for effects

 In the last article we went over [post processing](threejs-post-processing.html).
-On of the common ways to post process is called a LUT or 3DLUT.
+One of the common ways to post process is called a LUT or 3DLUT.
 LUT stands for LookUp Table.
 A 3DLUT is therefore a 3 dimensional look up table.

 How it works is we make a cube of colors.
 Then we index the cube using the colors of our source image.
 For each pixel in the original image we look up a position in the cube based on the red, green, and blue colors of the original pixel.
-The value we pull put of the 3DLUT is the new color.
+The value we pull out of the 3DLUT is the new color.

 In Javascript we might do it like this.
 Imagine the colors are specified in integers from 0 to 255 and we have a large 3 dimensional array 256x256x256 in size.
 Then for to translate a color through the look up table